cltrudeau/pywhen/README.rst

 Supports
 ========

-pywhen has been tested with Python 3.6, 3.7, 3.8, 3.9, and 3.10
+pywhen has been tested with Python 3.8-3.11

-Previously it was tested with Python 2.7, not much has changed since then and it should still work, but it isn't part of the automatic tests anymore.
+Previously it was tested with Python 2.7, 3.6-3.7.
+Not much has changed since then and it should still work, but it isn't part of the automatic tests anymore.

 Docs & Source
 =============